Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching staff

-- The paper is co-ordinated by our Associate Postgraduate and Distance Co-ordinator (Education Studies), and you will work with one of our teaching staff on your project.
+The paper is co-ordinated by our Postgraduate Co-ordinator (Education Studies), and you will work with one of our teaching staff on your project.

 - Paper Structure

 - You spend the year focused on your topic.
 You will determine the topic and structure in your first meeting with your supervisor.